imLinguin/comet/steamdeck/USAGE.md

 # Using with the Steam Deck

 Using Comet with Valve's Steam Deck (running SteamOS) is possible in both Desktop and Game Mode.
-Comet will only function with games that do support [GOG Galaxy's achievement system](https://www.gog.com/en/games?features=achievements).
+Comet will only function with games that do support [GOG Galaxy's achievement system](https://www.gog.com/en/games?features=achievements). **If your game does not work out of the box, check Known Issues below.**

 Using `comet_shortcut.sh` will simplify the process of launching Heroic Games Launcher generated non-Steam game shortcuts with Comet in the background.
 That script works in both Modes.